mikeycao/state-level-indicators-for-panel-analysis/README.md

 _Notes_: 0 means perfect income equality; 1 means perfect income inequality; GINIs from 2000 to 2005 were rounded to two decimal places.

-## B. Composition and Data Sources of the Population Heterogeneity Index
+## (B) Composition and Data Sources of the Population Heterogeneity Index

 The population heterogeneity index consists of (1) the foreign-born resident population (decimal %), (2) the Hispanic resident population (decimal %), and an interpolated indicator of resident populations living in urban areas (decimal %).